BugReportOnWeb/shell-scripting/README.md

                 | - [file].o
         ```

-    * **start_iwd.sh:** Script to check if IWD is running of not and if the latter, start the IWD and launch IWCTl for network configuration. => Also used as a FISH function in _~/.config/fish/functions_
+    * **start_iwd.sh:** Script to check if iwd is running of not and if the latter, start the iwd and launch iwctl for network configuration. => Also used as a FISH function in _~/.config/fish/functions_